4j4yk/4j4yk.github.io/content/about/index.md

 INTERESTS
 🔭 Web Development
 🔭 Software Architecture
+🔭 Cloud Architecture
 🔭 Blockchain & Distributed Ledger Technologies
 🔭 Research And Education
 💪 Sports

-This work in progress, and I will keep this updating as my thoughts evolve and i get this site out the door ! :)
+`This work in progress, and I will keep this updating as my thoughts evolve and i get this site out the door ! :)`